History Facts

 THE WRIGHT BROTHERS

 Although renowned for inventing the world’s first successful motor-powered airplane, the Wright brothers, Wilbur and Orville, flew together only once.
 They typically piloted the planes individually.
-On May 25, 1910, Orville served as the pilot, with Wilbur joining him as a passenger for a six-minute flight.
 This rare instance remains a significant moment in aviation history.

 A GIFTED CHILD